 Finally, you might get some ideas for your blog by looking at what others have done.
 If you go to the Washington College home page and search for “blogs,” you’ll see a variety of examples from students and academic centers.
 You can also find a list of the”25 Best Bloggers” of 2013 by Time online at http://techland.time.com/2013/08/05/the-25-best-bloggers-2013-edition/.

 Above all, be creative and think of how your blog might be useful to you.
 Good luck!

 Schedule of presentations

-    This Thursday, you’ll be working in groups again to review the drafts of our third essay.
-Like last time, you’ll need to prepare: post a beginning draft of your own essay to your blog by 5:00pm on Wednesday, and then check the blogs of your other group members to read through their drafts.
+This Thursday, we’ll be working in groups again to review the drafts of our third essay.
+Like last time, you’ll need to prepare: post a beginning draft of your own essay to your blog by noon on this Wednesday, and then check the blogs of your other group members to read through their drafts.
 Check below to see the group that you’re in and further instructions for Thursday.

 INSTRUCTIONS FOR PEER REVIEW